mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/benchmark/benchmark.md

 sed -i '1i import vllm_mindspore' benchmarks/benchmark_throughput.py
 ```

-Here, $VLLM_BRANCH$ refers to the branch name of vLLM, which needs to be compatible with vLLM MindSpore.
+Here, `VLLM_BRANCH` refers to the branch name of vLLM, which needs to be compatible with vLLM MindSpore.
 For compatibility details, please refer to [here](../../../getting_started/installation/installation.md#version-compatibility).

 Run the test script with the following command.
 The script below will start the model automatically, and user does not need to start the model manually: